-Cynthia Carr was a columnist and arts reporter for The Village Voice from 1984 until 2003.
-Writing under the byline C. Carr, she specialized in experimental and cutting edge art—especially performance.
-Some of these pieces are now collected in On Edge: Performance at the End of the Twentieth Century, published by Wesleyan University Press in 1993, with a second revised edition coming out in 2008.
-Her book, Our Town: A Heartland Lynching, A Haunted Town, and the Hidden History of White America, was published in 2006 by Crown, a division of Random House.
-Her work has also appeared in ARTFORUM, The New York Times, The Drama Review, and other publications.
-She was awarded a Guggenheim fellowship in 2007, and is currently at work on a biography of artist/writer David Wojnarowicz.
+Cynthia Carr was a columnist and arts reporter for the Village Voice from 1984 to 2003.
+Writing under the byline C. Carr, she specialized in experimental and cutting-edge art, especially performance art.
+Some of these pieces are now collected in On Edge: Performance at the End of the Twentieth Century.
+She is also the author of Our Town: A Heartland Lynching, A Haunted Town, and the Hidden History of White America and Fire in the Belly: The Life and Times of David Wojnarowicz.
+Her work has appeared in the New York Times, Artforum, Bookforum, Modern Painters, The Drama Review, and other publications.
+She was awarded a Guggenheim Fellowship in 2007.
+Carr lives in New York.